tinne26/ggfnt-fonts/README.md

 ## Pangrams

-Here are the few pangrams I came up with myself for the examples:
+I actually made some of the pangrams for the examples on my own, here they are:
 - Twin axes ablaze, the grumpy viking reconquered the fjord.
 - The zombie geeks acquired explosive jellyfish now!?
 - Wanted zombie geeks aquire explosive jellyfish. *(shorter but less funny imo)*
 - Saxophonists frequently acknowledge my jazzy vibes.
 - Josephine, buddy, the squeezy wolfkin are exclusively mine!

-They are a tad long, but at least they some nice and understandable stories.
+They are a tad long, but at least some of them have nice and understandable stories.

-Sadly, I don't know the authors of "amazingly few discotheques provide jukeboxes", "sphinx of black quartz, judge my vow" and other cool pangrams; I'd love to give them credit otherwise.
+Sadly, I don't know the authors of "amazingly few discotheques provide jukeboxes", "sphinx of black quartz, judge my vow" and other cool pangrams; I'd love to give them credit otherwise!

-## Subpackage cheatsheet

-- **tinny 6d3** | `github.com/tinne26/ggfnt-fonts/tinny`
-- **graybit 5d2** | `github.com/tinne26/ggfnt-fonts/graybit`
-- **omen 6d0** | `github.com/tinne26/ggfnt-fonts/omen`
-- **flick 6d0** | `github.com/tinne26/ggfnt-fonts/flick`